PhoneixS/resistor-calculator/README.md

 To build it for github you should do with `ng build --prod --base-href /resistor-calculator/`

+## Publish on GitHub Pages

+You can use `ng deploy --base-href "/resistor-calculator/"` to build and publish a new version to the GitHub Pages.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).